OUR TOWN Award Administration

-NOTE: This list highlights some of the significant legal requirements that may apply to an applicant or grantee however, it is not exhaustive.
+NOTE: This list highlights some of the significant legal requirements that may apply to an applicant or grantee; however, it is not exhaustive.
 More information regarding these and other legal requirements may be found at Appendix A of our General Terms & Conditions (GTC) which sets forth the National Policy and Other Legal Requirements, Statutes, and Regulations that Govern Your Award.
 Note that there may be other applicable legal requirements that are not listed here.

-By law, the National Endowment for the Arts may support only those organizations that:
+By law, the NEA may support only those organizations that:

 Are tax-exempt.
 Organizations qualifying for this status must meet the following criteria:

 1. No part of net earnings may benefit a private stockholder or individual.

 2. Donations to the organization must be allowable as a charitable contribution under Section 170(c) of the Internal Revenue Code of 1954, as amended.